kyamagu/mexopencv/README.markdown

     >> !ldd +cv/imread.mexa64  % within MATLAB

-If the output of the `ldd` command gives you different line, that library is likely to be incompatible.
+If the output of the `ldd` command gives you different line, that library is likely to be causing the conflict.
 Try to preload such a library before launching MATLAB.
 On Mac, you can use `otool -L` command instead.

 Windows
 -------